Step 1Before you apply

 In the application tool, the applicant must indicate the status and type of the disposition at the time of application, as well as provide a Declaration of Disposition and Consent for Certification Purposes (for a completed disposition) or a Statement of Title and Consent for Certification Purposes (for a proposed disposition).

 Contact information for the donor(s) or vendor(s) must also be provided.
-A donor or vendor can be an individual, company, or estate.
+A donor or vendor can be an individual, corporation, or estate.

 An application for certification must only include one disposition date.
 When several objects are disposed of on different dates by the same donor or vendor, please submit separate applications for certification according to each disposition date.
 Objects that are disposed of on the same date may be grouped in a single application.